-To properly answer this, we’ll first have to define what a rave is and what a festival is.
+To properly answer this, we’ll first have to define the difference between raves and festivals.

 Raves, by definition, are large dance parties featuring performances by DJs and occasionally live performers playing electronic dance music or EDM.
-And festivals are organized events that typically span several days featuring performances by various artists.
+Festivals are organized events that typically span several days featuring performances by various music artists.